Lancaster Maritime Museum

 There are baby changing facilities on-site within our ground floor toilet.

-Pay and Display parking is available at the rear and there is a blue badge parking space at the front of the museum.
-Limited free parking for up to 3 hours is also available along the roadside.
+Free parking for up to 3 hours is available along the roadside and there is a Blue Badge parking space at the front of the museum.
+There is also a Pay and Display car park behind the museum.

 Only assistance dogs are permitted in the museum.
 This is because even well-behaved dogs are curious, and they sometimes need the loo.
 We can’t risk it for the sake of our fragile museum objects, which might get knocked over by a very waggy tail, and other visitors who may be nervous around dogs.